blladnar/blladnar.github.io/_posts/2017-05-27-Milkshake-Marathon.markdown

 ![photo0](/img/Milkshake MarathonPost0.JPG)

-We started climbing up and around silverwood lake, a reservoir that was full of boats on the holiday weekend.
+We started climbing up and around Silverwood Lake, a reservoir that was full of boats on the holiday weekend.
 We also got some early morning trail magic in the form of bananas, strawberries, and cupcakes in a cooler hidden along the trail.

 Next we continued past powerlines and near campgrounds, bustling with activity.
 We climbed and climbed until finally the ground kind of just dropped away.